2008 Bryant Bulldogs football team

-The 2008 Bryant Bulldogs football team represented Bryant University as an independent in the 2008 NCAA Division I FCS football season.
+The 2008 Bryant Bulldogs football team represented Bryant University as an independent during the 2008 NCAA Division I FCS football season.
 The Bulldogs were led by sixth-year head coach Marty Fine and played their home games at Bulldog Stadium.
 This was the first season in which Bryant competed at the NCAA Division I FCS level.
-The Bulldogs have previous played at the NCAA Division II level as a member of the Northeast-10 Conference.
+The Bulldogs had previously played at the NCAA Division II level as a member of the Northeast-10 Conference.
 They finished the season with a record of 7–4.